inspirehep/author.xml/README.md

 [XML example - institutional groups](https://raw.githubusercontent.com/inspirehep/author.xml/abchan-paragraph/example-files/example-institutional-groups.xml)

 <a name="infoneeded"></a>
-### Where do I get the information needed for my input?
+### Where do I get the information needed for my data values?
 When you come to fill in some of the XML elements in author.xml, you will need have some information that is obtained elsewhere.

 **WHAT DO WE WANT TO BE USED HERE?**